TobyLouis/TobysPortfolio/Thesis/README.md

 ## Statistical Programming Methods:

+The data simulation and analysis were conducted using RStudio, using a combination of the following packages:

+* `tidyverse` & `dplyr` - data manipulation, importation
+* `rrcov` - computing multivariate covariance estimators
+* `gt` - data table publishing, customization
+* `psych` - data screening
+* `matlib` - inverse calculation

 ## Applications of the Model (Lymphona Remission)

 ***Brief Background:*** Non-Hogdkins Lymphoma (NHL) is a class of lymphatic cancer diagnoses that can be partitioned into two groups: indolent and aggressive.
 Indolent NHL is slower-progressing, generally having longer survival processes.
 It is understood that patients with NHL tend to experience several relapses over time.
 [3]